Topological sheaves and spaces of distributions in the global case: Ordered operad and operad with poles

 \subsubsection{The chiral pseudo tensor structure of Beilinson and Drinfeld}

 We now define an analogue of the chiral pseudo structures of Beilinson and Drinfeld \cite{BDchirali} in the case of topological modules.
-In order to be able to define the composition laws we consider filtered $\pbarD$ cg-topological-modules.
-Given a topological module $M$ (we do not require completeness), which is also a right $\pbarDm A$ cg-topological-module we define a filtration on $M$ to be an increasing sequence of $\pbarO$ submodules $M(n)$ of $M$ such that $M=\limind M(n)$ as a shef (we do not require them to be equal as topological sheaves) and such that for all $n$ and $m$ there exists $k$ such that $(\pbarDm A )^{\leq m}\cdot M(n)\subset M(k)$.
+In order to be able to define the composition laws we consider filtered $\pbarD$ \ccgmod module.
+Given a topological module $M$ (we do not require completeness), which is also a right $\pbarDm A$ \ccgmod module we define a filtration on $M$ to be an increasing sequence of $\pbarO$ submodules $M(n)$ of $M$ such that $M=\limind M(n)$ as a sheaf (we do not require them to be equal as topological sheaves) and such that for all $n$ and $m$ there exists $k$ such that $(\pbarDm A )^{\leq m}\cdot M(n)\subset M(k)$ (look at Section \ref{ssec:operatoridifferenziali} for the definition of $\pbarD^{\leq m}$ and $(\pbarDm{A})^{\leq m}$).
 If $M_i$ is a filtered $\pbarDm {A_i}$ module we define their tensor product